Mleko at YES Basement

 Two songs in, and Manchester’s MLEKO are already building a cult following.

-“I tie myself to rocks and fill my pockets full of gravel”, Ed Whirledge begins on debut single ‘Gub Rock’, delivered with the deadpan expression of a shipping forecast.
+“I tie myself to rocks and fill my pockets full of gravel”, Ed Whirledge begins on debut single ‘Gub Rock’, the morbid lyrics delivered with the deadpan expression of a shipping forecast.
 Beneath, guitars spindle around a brooding chord progression and threadbare drums – before crashing into the kind of apocalyptic doom-jazz that Maruja fans will rejoice in.

 The Manchester seven-piece describe their sound as ‘Gub Rock’, which, like all good invented genres, explains very little.
 But they seem to have made a home between beauty and abrasion, employing the old loud-quiet-loud trick to devastating effect.